 Do not ever put the Earles forks swing arm in the sidecar position for solo use.

-I opened up a BMW motorcycle repair shop in 1967, in San Francisco, and started learning just how little I knew about them.
-Wobbles fascinated me and I did all I could to learn more about them.
+I opened up a BMW motorcycle repair shop in 1967 in San Francisco and started learning just how little I knew about them.
+Wobbles fascinated me, and I did all I could to learn more about them.
 Here are a few factors and how to check them.

-Front wheel, swing arm and steering bearings
+Front wheel, swingarm, and steering bearings

-1. When applying the front brakes lightly, at low speeds, did you ever feel uneven braking or a kind of resistance that was related to wheel speed?
-This could be an out of round brake drum or loose steering bearings.
+1. When applying the front brakes lightly at low speeds, did you ever feel uneven braking or a kind of resistance that was related to wheel speed?
+This could be an out-of-round brake drum or loose steering bearings.

-2. With engine off, push the bike and apply a bit of front brake.
+2. With the engine off, push the bike and apply a bit of front brake.
 Do you feel a “click” or movement in the front end?

-3. With the front wheel off of the ground, grab the front end by the lower shock legs, just above the swing arm, and pull gently.
-Don’t pull if off of the center stand.
+3. With the front wheel off of the ground, grab the front end by the lower shock legs, just above the swingarm, and pull gently.
+Don’t pull it off of the center stand.
 A bit of “play” or a “click” can be felt if the bearings are loose.
-Tighten the steering bearings, as needed, and retest it for a notch or proper tightness.
-It is common for one to tighten up the steering bearings and only then be able to feel a notch in the bearings.
+Tighten the steering bearings as needed, and retest it for a notch or proper tightness.
+It is common for one to tighten up the steering bearings and only then be able to feel notched bearings.